Briefpoint

 Best Legal Tech Litigation Tools Every Law Firm Should Have

-While legal tech in general can yield positive results for a law firm, not all legal tech products are made equal.
+While legal tech, in general, can yield positive results for a law firm, not all legal tech products are made equal.
 Legal practitioners still have to be selective when choosing the right stack of tools, especially when it comes to something as crucial as litigation.

 Here’s a list of some of the best litigation tools to help you narrow down your search: